HenrikBechmann/react-infinite-grid-scroller/README.md

 }
 ~~~

 The reference index is the calculated item index (0-based) at the top left of the viewport.
 The reason can be 'scrolling' or 'setCradleContent:\<cradlestate\>', where \<cradlestate\> is the triggered state that causes a reset of the cradle's contents.
-The triggering state can be 'setup', 'resize', 'pivot', 'setreload' or 'reposition'.
+The triggering state can be 'setup', 'resize', 'pivot', 'reload' or 'reposition'.
 Note that `reportReferenceIndex` returns a *firehose* of data, particularly with scrolling.

 Here are details about the functions:
 ### Notes